Cynthia Zaven is a composer, pianist and artist based in Beirut.

 She recently supervised the music and composed the soundtrack for Tramontane (Rabih in Arabic), the feature length movie directed by Vatche Boulghourjian that premiered in Cannes' 2016 Critic's Week and was awarded the audience prize, the Grand Rail d'Or.

-Other award-winning works have been exhibited at festivals worldwide including the international film festivals at Locarno, Toronto, Edinburgh, Dubai, as well as IDFA, the Tribeca Film Festival, the Kassel Documentary Film and Video Festival, Sao Paolo, the Bern Kunstmuseum, the Institute of Contemporary Art in London and Oxford's Museum of Modern Art.
+Other award-winning works have been exhibited at venues worldwide including the international film festivals at Locarno, Toronto, Edinburgh, Dubai, as well as IDFA, the Tribeca Film Festival, the Kassel Documentary Film and Video Festival, Sao Paolo, the Bern Kunstmuseum, the Institute of Contemporary Art in London and Oxford's Museum of Modern Art.

 In July 2015, Eurasians Unity, the ensemble she took part of was awarded the Ruth prize for world music at the Rudolstadt World Music Festival in Germany.